 Each health area in Human Health has its own unique drawn category icon, to help determine which health area is concerned.
-Furthermore, we have created a large icon collection which covers everything from business themes to health and balance.
+Furthermore, we have created a large icon collection that covers everything from business themes to health and balance.
 All icons are drawn in a single line and can appear in both Human Health area colours and in corporate colours.

 The company finds itself in an increasingly competitive market, and following the introduction of a new management team, Hamlet Protein wished for a common starting point.
 This reinforced the need for defining who they are, what they do and what sets them apart from their competitors.